DarkEnergyProcessor/NPPS/README.md

 * For Windows: Windows 7 SP1 or Windows Server 2008 R2 SP1 with latest updates (because you can't run PHP 7 in the earlier Windows version).
 Windows 8.1 or Windows Server 2012 is recommended.

-* For Ubuntu: Ubuntu 16.04, but using 14.04 is possible with [Ondřej Surý PPA](https://launchpad.net/~ondrej/+archive/ubuntu/php) to install PHP 7 and it's modules.
+* For Ubuntu: Ubuntu 16.04 (with simple `apt-get`), or 14.04 with [Ondřej Surý PPA](https://launchpad.net/~ondrej/+archive/ubuntu/php) to install PHP 7 and it's modules.

+* For Mac OS X 10.6 and above: [use this method](http://php-osx.liip.ch/). **64-bit only**.
+This one is untested.

 ###Some Notes

 * You don't need to do special preparation.
-Just clone, create web server with document root set to this directory, and visit.
+Just clone, install necessary requirements above, create web server with document root set to this directory, and visit.

 * Hosting it under Linux is recommended and will gain 2x more speed than hosting it under Windows.